ClementPinard/SfmLearner-Pytorch/README.md

 It is also advised to have python3 bindings for opencv for tensorboard visualizations

-### What has been done (for the moment)
+### What has been done

 * Training has been tested on KITTI and CityScapes.
-Convergence is reached, although with a different set of hyperparameters.
 * Dataset preparation has been largely improved, and now stores image sequences in folders, making sure that movement is each time big enough between each frame
 * That way, training is now significantly faster, running at ~0.14sec per step vs ~0.2s per steps initially (on a single GTX980Ti)
 * In addition you don't need to prepare data for a particular sequence length anymore as stacking is made on the fly.
 * You can still choose the former stacked frames dataset format.
 * Convergence is now almost as good as original paper with same hyper parameters
 * You can know compare with groud truth for your validation set.
-It is still possible to validate without, but you know can see that minimizing photometric error is not equivalent to optimizing depth map.
+It is still possible to validate without, but you now can see that minimizing photometric error is not equivalent to optimizing depth map.

-### Still needed to do

-* Pose evaluation code

 ## Preparing training data
 Preparation is roughly the same command as in the original code.

 For [KITTI](http://www.cvlibs.net/datasets/kitti/raw_data.php), first download the dataset using this [script](http://www.cvlibs.net/download.php?file=raw_data_downloader.zip) provided on the official website, and then run the following command.
-The `--with-gt` option will save resized copies of groudtruth to help you setting hyper parameters.
+The `--with-gt` option will save resized copies of groundtruth to help you setting hyper parameters.
 ```bash
 python3 data/prepare_train_data.py /path/to/raw/kitti/dataset/ --dataset-format 'kitti' --dump-root /path/to/resulting/formatted/data/ --width 416 --height 128 --num-threads 4 [--static-frames /path/to/static_frames.txt] [--with-gt]
 ```